 - b.
 RPT Advisory Committee Chair.
 The elected RPT Advisory Committee Chair will convene the RPT Advisory Committee and assign a secretary for each candidate. - c.
 Peer Teaching Reviews.
-The Department Chair shall ensure that three or more Peer Teaching Reviewers conduct one peer teaching review each and submit the resulting materials for the candidate's file prior to any formal review. - d.
+The Department Chair shall ensure that two or more Peer Teaching Reviewers conduct one peer teaching review each and submit the resulting materials for the candidate's file prior to any formal review. - d.
 External Evaluators.
 By June 1, candidates must provide a list of two potential external evaluators from within the University but outside the Department (this may include persons internal to the College of Fine Arts), and-for tenure and/or promotion reviews-four potential external evaluators from outside the University.
 Candidates must provide any information about potential conflicts for any potential reviewers.
-For the formal mid-probationary retention review, the Department Chair, after consulting with the RPT Advisory Committee Chair and considering the list of potential evaluators submitted by the candidate as well as any information about any conflicts, will solicit and acquire no fewer than two external evaluations from within the University, but outside the Department (this may include persons internal to the College of Fine Arts), at least one of whom shall come from the candidate's list.
-For tenure and/or promotion to either Associate Professor or Professor, a minimum of two external evaluations from within the University, but outside the Department (this may include persons internal to the College of Fine Arts), at least one of whom shall come from the candidate's list; and a minimum of four evaluators from outside of the University, at least one of whom shall come from the candidate's list, shall be solicited and acquired.
+For the formal mid-probationary retention review, the Department Chair, after consulting with the RPT Advisory Committee Chair and considering the list of potential evaluators submitted by the candidate as well as any information about any conflicts, will solicit and acquire no fewer than one external evaluation from within the University, but outside the Department (this may include persons internal to the College of Fine Arts).
+For tenure and/or promotion to either Associate Professor or Professor, a minimum of one external evaluation from within the University, but outside the Department (this may include persons internal to the College of Fine Arts); and a minimum of three evaluators from outside of the University, at least one of whom shall come from the candidate's list, shall be solicited and acquired.
 The Department Chair will send potential external evaluators a standard solicitation letter, including notification of whether the candidate has or has not waived the right to see the evaluations, and will provide them with this document, the department RPT standards.
 External evaluators shall be asked to submit their evaluations no later than September 15. - e.
 RPT File Contents and File Closing Date.
 A candidate's file will open no later than August 15 and close no later than September 15 (except for any report from a joint/shared unit, which is due October 5, and materials specified as being added subsequent to the Advisory Committee meeting). - 1) Candidate Responsibilities for File Contents.
 Prior to June 1, the candidate is obligated to submit to the Department Chair to place in the candidate's file: (i) a current CV, (ii) copies of publications and/or other forms of creative and/or scholarly work, (iii) course syllabi, and (iv) a personal statement that includes a summary of the candidate's progress to date in the areas of creative and/or scholarly research, teaching, and service; a description of the research agenda; a description of teaching philosophy; and a description of future plans in creative and/or scholarly research, teaching, and service.
 The candidate may choose to submit other relevant materials. - 2) Department Responsibilities for File Contents.
 The Department Chair shall ensure that the file includes: (i) current University of Utah course evaluation results, (ii)